jsonb-uy/rotulus/README.md

 page.prev_token
 => "eyI6ZiI6eyJebyI6..."
 ```
-In case there is no previous page(i.e. currently in first page), `nil` is returned
+In case there is no previous page(i.e., first page), `nil` is returned

 #### Navigate to the page given a cursor